csesoc/constitution/CONSTITUTION.rst

 #.
 The financial year of CSESoc is:

-   #. the period of time commencing on the date of incorporation of CSESoc and ending on the following 31 December, and
+   #. the period of time commencing on the date of incorporation of CSESoc and ending on the following 31 June, and
-   #. each period of 12 months after the expiration of the previous financial year of CSESoc, commencing on 1 January and ending on the following 31 December.
+   #. each period of 12 months after the expiration of the previous financial year of CSESoc, commencing on 1 July and ending on the following 31 June.